Roemke/Fuzzy-Text-International/README.md

-Fuzzy Text International Student & Teacher Version, by Karsten Roemke
+Fuzzy Text International Student & Teacher Version
 ========================
 This is heavily based on Fuzzy Text International from Jesse Hallett and others